2025-26 Political Science Internship Info sessions

 What is the Internship Program?

-• The UTM political science internship program is a new program, beginning in 2021 – 22 for students to get real-world experience in a workplace while earning POL credits.
+The UTM political science internship program is a program for students to get workplace experience in government and NGO offices while earning POL credits towards their program and degree.

 Why should I participate?